Half-term fun at Hindhead Commons and the Devil's Punch Bowl

 50 things to do at Hindhead Commons and the Devil's Punch Bowl

-The 50 things trail at Hindhead Commons and the Devil's Punch Bowl is a mile long.
+The 50 things trail at Hindhead Commons and the Devil's Punch Bowl is approx. 1 mile long.
 Follow the way-markers to explore and discover some of the most exciting parts of the site.

-Activities to take part in along the trail are bird watching, catching falling leaves, den building, bug hunting and creating some impressive wild art.
+Activities to take part in along the trail are bird watching, catching falling leaves, den building, bug hunting, climb a big hill and creating some impressive wild art.

 Explore Gibbet Hill